-Here are some tips that will make your content more valuable to recipients and less likely to be flagged as SPAM.
+Here are some tips for making your content more valuable to recipients and less likely to be flagged as spam.

-- Use one recognizable number - Each campaign should use one primary phone number.
-Using a single number for both text and voice calls is recommended.
+- Use one recognizable number — Each campaign should use one primary phone number, ideally for both text messages and voice calls.

-- Use one recognizable domain name - Each campaign should be associated with a single web domain.
-Although a full domain is preferred, a URL shortener may be used to deliver custom links.
+- Use one recognizable domain name — Each campaign should be associated with a single web domain.
+Although a full domain is preferred, you can use a URL shortener to deliver custom links.

-- Use natural language - You should use natural language in your messages, which means that you do not use non-standard spellings.
-For example, “H! h0w ar3__you do1ng?” is a nonstandard spelling.
+- Use natural language — Use natural language in your messages, and don’t use nonstandard spellings, such as “H! h0w ar3 you do1ng?”

-- Set expectations on frequency - You should set the proper expectation with the consumer for message frequency.
-If you are sending five texts a month, then disclosing “5/msg a month” on the first interaction leads to a positive user experience.
+- Set expectations on frequency — If you plan to send five texts a month, then disclosing “five messages a month” on the first interaction leads to a positive user experience.

 What SMS message content should I avoid?

 Carriers continuously monitor messages traveling through their networks.
-Content may be subject to review; knowing what types of content to avoid will keep your messages from being flagged.
+Your content may be subject to review, so knowing what types of content to avoid will keep your messages from being flagged.
 Here are the content types to avoid: